WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 Private methods **can access public members of the object**    but, to overcome an ECMAScript ambiguity, this cannot be done using the common syntax  `this.p`: a workaround is required.
 We declare a private property (which we shall call `THIS`) and we assign it to the value of `this` within the constructor.
 Private methods can then access public members with the `THIS.p` syntax.

-Private properties and methods **are not accessible from the outside of the object**  but, unlike common OO languages,  **they are not accessible also by public methods**   created as seen before.
+Private properties and methods **are not accessible from the outside of the object**  but, unlike common object-oriented languages,  **they are not accessible also by public methods**   created as seen before.
 Therefore private properties and methods can only be manipulated by other private methods or by the constructor in which they are declared!

 <!------------------- END SLIDE 061 -------------------------->